Intervention of the assumed infringer

-The assumed infringer of a patent (see D‑I, 5) may file notice of intervention in the opposition proceedings within three months of the date on which infringement proceedings were instituted against him or on which he instituted proceedings for a court ruling that he is not infringing the patent.
+The assumed infringer Assumed infringers of a patent (see D‑I, 5) may file notice of intervention in the opposition proceedings within three months of the date on which infringement proceedings were instituted against him them or on which he they instituted proceedings for a court ruling that he is they are not infringing the patent.
 Notice of intervention must be filed in a written reasoned statement.
 It is not deemed to have been filed until the opposition fee has been paid in the amount prescribed in the Rules relating to Fees under the EPC.

-A properly filed and admissible intervention is treated as an opposition, which may be based on any ground of opposition under Art.
+A properly filed and admissible intervention is treated as an opposition, which may be based on any ground for opposition under Art.
 100 (see G 1/94).
 This means that, when intervening at any stage of first-instance proceedings, the intervener enjoys essentially the same rights as any other party to the proceedings.
 If the intervener introduces new facts and evidence which appear to be crucial, the proceedings may need to be prolonged to enable them to be adequately considered.
-In all other cases the Opposition Division must ensure that the intervention does not delay the proceedings.
+In all other cases the opposition division must ensure that the intervention does not delay the proceedings.

 The notice of intervention, filed in a written reasoned statement, must contain: